yellowmessenger/documentation/docs/platform_concepts/appConfiguration/billdesk.md

 Once the Stripe account is connected, you can perform the following actions through bot conversations: Generate UPI intent and Generate UPI collect.

-1. Go to Development/Staging environment and navigate to Studio > Build > Select the flow where you want to add the Generate payment link node.
+1. Go to Development/Staging environment and navigate to Automation > Build > Select the flow where you want to add the Generate payment link node.

 2. Click **Add node** > **Integrations** > **BillDesk**.